kubernetes/enhancements/keps/sig-storage/284-enable-volume-expansion/README.md

 ### Troubleshooting

 ###### How does this feature react if the API server and/or etcd is unavailable?
+    Since this feature is user driven and API server or etcd becomes unavailable then users won't be able to expand the PVC.
+    But if API server becomes unavailable midway through the expansion process then the expansion controller may not be able save updated PVC in api-server but control-flow is designed to retry and recover from such failures.

 ###### What are other known failure modes?